allthriveai/insights/why-i-started-all-thrive-ai-as-a-collective.md

 Startups fail at an alarming rate, often because they're built on the fragile foundation of individual vision and limited resources.
 Collectives are different.
 When one person gets overwhelmed, others step in.
 When one approach doesn't work, we have multiple perspectives to draw from.
 When the market shifts, we adapt together.

-This resilience isn't just practical—it's deeply human.
+This resilience isn't just practical it's deeply human.
 We're building something that can outlast any individual founder, any single company structure, any particular market condition.

 ## The Friends Who Light the Path